gRain-is-grainy/RateMyHusky/README.md

 ## Features

 - Professor catalog with filters for college, department, ratings, and review volume
-- Professor profile pages with RMP ratings, TRACE scores, comments, and related courses
+- Professor profile pages with RMP ratings, TRACE scores, rating history, comments, and related courses
+- Course catalog with filters and course detail pages showing sections, ratings, and linked professors
 - Side-by-side professor comparison view
+- GOATED professors leaderboard by college on the homepage
 - Search with autocomplete for professors and courses
-- Shuffle/random discovery experience
+- Shuffle wheel for random professor discovery
+- Breadcrumb navigation across pages
 - Google OAuth sign-in flow for gated functionality
-- Responsive UI with theme support
+- Dark mode toggle and responsive UI
+- Terms of Service and Privacy Policy pages

 ## Tech Stack